 Solution 6: Clear the Bluetooth cache and data

-If the Bluetooth on your phone has worked properly before but you have started noticing Bluetooth problems very recently then you must consider clearing the cache files of your phone’s Bluetooth.
-The cache files can get corrupt over a period of time or as a result of certain system tweaks.
-Removing these files is harmless because they only contain data which helps your phone make your Bluetooth experience smooth.
+If the Bluetooth on your phone has worked properly before, but you have started noticing Bluetooth problems very recently, then you must consider clearing the cache files of your phone’s Bluetooth.
+The cache files can get corrupt over a while or as a result of specific system tweaks.
+Removing these files is harmless because they only contain data that helps your phone make your Bluetooth experience smooth.
 These files are automatically created once again when you use Bluetooth.
-To delete the Bluetooth cache follow these steps:
+To delete the Bluetooth cache, follow these steps:

 - Head to the Settings menu of your Phone from the notification’s shade